0xIslamTaha/Behavy/README.md

 behave <feature_path>
 ```

-## Change base url:
+## Change base URL:

-You can change the base urls [here](https://github.com/islamTaha12/behave-propertyfinder/blob/master/features/environment.py#L7) or you can send BASE_URL as a context parameter.
+You can change the base URLs [here](https://github.com/islamTaha12/behave-propertyfinder/blob/master/features/environment.py#L7) or you can send BASE_URL as a context parameter.

-## Reports
+## Reports:

 **1- First agent info:**